-Darwin might not have quoted the above line with respect to business, but his words seem to echo in the business world, now more than ever.
+Darwin might not have quoted the above line concerning business, but his words seem to echo in the business world, now more than ever.
 And managing people is no exception.

-In 2020 we are looking at a culture-first decade.
-Employee engagement, that seemed like an interesting concept at the beginning of the last decade is now an obvious business goal.
-There is an urgent need to elevate company cultur or risk losing top talent.
+In 2023 we are looking at the rise of a culture-first decade.
+Employee engagement, which seemed like an exciting concept at the beginning of the last decade, is now an obvious business goal.
+There is an urgent need to elevate company culture or risk losing top talent.
 Companies like Hilton, Salesforce, American Express are setting the stage for companies to implement strategies to reinvent company culture.

-A people-first culture can bloom only when every individual feel cared for and respected by the people organization starting from top-level to the very bottom.
+A people-first culture can bloom only when every individual feels cared for and respected by the people organization, starting from top-level to bottom.
 It is a path that every organization must venture on.

-Most job functions don't require employees to physically be at work every day.
-And the new age employees are taking full advantage of it.
+Most job functions don't require employees to be at work every day physically.
+And the new-age employees are taking full advantage of it.

 Constructive policies at work such as work-from-home options, flexible office timings, remote working options only go to prove this point right.

-This is, in fact, a very cost-friendly yet extremely effective employee engagement trend.
+This is, in fact, a very cost-friendly yet highly effective employee engagement trend.
 It is a path that companies ought to take.

-*75% of workers said they experience greater productivity at home.
-They said encounter fewer distractions (74%), less stress from commuting (71%) and fewer office politics (65%).
+75% of workers said they experience greater productivity at home.
+They said they encounter fewer distractions (74%), less stress from commuting (71%), and fewer office politics (65%).
 (FlexJob)

-62% of millennials are willing to switch to gig economy within the next 2 years.
-(Deloitte)*
+62% of millennials are willing to switch to the gig economy within the next 2 years.
+(Deloitte)